 “Knowing the old stories can do wonders for your cursing.”

 Her grin faded into a smile, simpler but deeper.
 She had never considered that cursing might be a talent, a gift to be cultivated.
 I felt a moment of pride as her world got a tiny bit larger.
 “My name is Martin,” I said.
-I herd out my hand.
+I held out my hand.

 “Elena,” she said, suddenly shy.
 Timidly she extended her hand toward mine, her cheeks deepening in color.

 Alas, moments like that are fleeting by their very nature, and that was the moment her uncle chose to emerge from the back of the tavern.
 The girl scuttled to the far end of my table to collect an empty pitcher.
 “She botherin’ you?” the uncle asked.